-In order to achieve a merit, apprentice must achieve a pass in one assessment method and a distinction in the other.
+To achieve an overall merit, the apprentice must achieve a distinction in the observation assessment method.

-In order to achieve a distinction apprentices must achieve a distinction in both methods of assessment.
+To achieve an overall distinction, the apprentice must achieve a distinction in both assessment methods.

 If any assessment activity is failed it must be retaken.
 Apprentices cannot achieve the apprenticeship without gaining at least a pass in every assessment activity.